aalto-trafficsense/regular-routes-server/README.md

 ##Introduction

 "Learning Regular Routes" -server project contains the server-side code for the "learning regular routes"-project.
+The server is currently split into four separate components:

+1. regularroutes-site: An end-user website supporting oauth2 login with a Google account and display of user-specific information.
+Accessible from the root address of the site.
+1. regularroutes-api: Interface to the mobile client.
+Also some maintenance operations, which are accessed automatically (duplicate removal and snapping)
+1. regularroutes-dev: Developer operations, not to be left openly accessible on a production site.
+Currently includes visualizations based on client numbers and generation of CSV-dumps from the data.
+1. regularroutes-scheduler: Scheduled operations.
+Currently includes device_data filtering, retrieval of (Helsinki region) mass transit live data) and computation of statistics for energy certificate generation.

 ##Setting up a new client-server package